rita-barbosa/LAPR2-2223/docs/sprintA/us002/01.requirements-engineering/Readme.md

 >
 > **Answer:** Information about the owner is not published.

-> **Question:** Also, must the agent who reviews and publishes an advertisement request be the same agent who accepts or
+> **Question:** Must the agent who reviews and publishes an advertisement request be the same agent who accepts or
 > rejects the purchase/lease request for that listing?
 >
 > **Answer:** The agent that receives the request is the one that posts the announcement.